CephalofairGames/frosthaven-faq/index.md

 **If there is a calculation, but no indication of the direction of rounding, what direction do you round?** Usually a calculation will tell you the intended direction of rounding.
 If it does not, assume it rounds up.

+**This scenario has a boss with a number of health thresholds.
+What happens if we reduce a boss below two of these at once - or even all the way to 0 health?** The first pending section must be resolved before anything else can happen.
+Often this will reset the boss's health to a certain amount; the intent is that they can't be killed by a single strong attack.
+The section (or first section if there's more than one) needs to be resolved before anything else.

 ![divider-narrow](/assets/images/divider2.png)

 ### <a name="page_71" class="page-number">7.1</a> Specific Scenario Questions